 I think it’s clear from the passage that Jesus was weeping because he saw and understood the desperate brokenness of these two women who had just lost their beloved brother.

-Jesus’ tears and pain came from the fact that this is not the way it’s supposed to be.
+Jesus’ tears and pain came from the fact that the world is not the way it’s supposed to be.
 This is not what he, God, intended for humanity.
 He made us for something else.
 He didn’t make us for death, he made us for life.
 But, as I said, he understands, it’s not the way it’s supposed to be.

 But, as he did with Mary and Martha, he sits with us in our darkest hour and weeps alongside us.